Various strategies can be used at Canadian betting sites, but dutching is among the best of them.

 A double chance bet is effectively a simple form of dutching, with this wager covering two of the three potential outcomes in a standard match that can be a home win, a draw or an away win.

-One way to use dutching for football betting is to target matches between evenly matched teams that both have a good defence.
+One way to use dutching for soccer betting is to target matches between evenly matched teams that both have a good defence.
 In these games, betting on scores such as 0-0, 1-0, 0-1 and 1-1 can be a good way to make a profit, as long as the match does turn out to be low-scoring.

 Some sports fans might opt to place a bet on under 2.5 goals being scored in this game.
 But dutching would cover four different possible correct scoreline bets at better value odds, meaning profit as long as the game did not end in a 2-0 victory for either side.